 WRAS Product Approval:

-All products, including boilers, valves and showers must undergo thorough water quality and mechanical testing to ensure that they fully comply with all WRAS rules.
+Products, including boilers, valves and showers undergo thorough water quality and mechanical testing to ensure that they fully comply with all WRAS rules.

 WRAS Material Approval: